spinklerz/Projects/Networking_And_Security/Network_Attacks/README.md

   - The attack starts with identifying all the gateways on the network via ping.

-  - Then sends out a Neighbor Solicitation (NS) message to get details on the router like its MAC and IP.
+  - Then sends out a Neighbor Solicitation (NS) message to get details on the router like its MAC.

   - There are 3 active threads on this attack: